arthurgassner/swissenergy-backend/README.md

 - [ ] Build a rudimentary website showcasing a plot of the current prediction.
 - [ ] Use the website to explain your approach to EDA, modelling and MLOPs
+- [ ] EDA: Talk about autocorrelation, window-average
+- [ ] Modelling: Talk about back-testing, back-testing with sampling to avoid losing too much time on compute, how to represent a time series as a regression problem
+- [ ] MLOps: Talk about how to deploy on a VPS